brayo003/Substrate-X-Theory-of-Information-Gravity/README.md

 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.18055025.svg)](https://doi.org/10.5281/zenodo.18055025)
+SXC-IGC Engine

-SXC-IGC Engine: α-Scaling in Reduced-Order Instability Systems Overview
+α-Scaling in Reduced-Order Instability Systems Overview

 Substrate X – Information-Gravity Constraint (SXC-IGC) framework is a constraint-based methodology for identifying predictability limits in physical and information-structured systems.
 It models system evolution in terms of measurable state variables, coupling structure, and saturation effects, and explicitly distinguishes regimes where inference is valid from regimes where inference collapses.